 - WEA use a different kind of technology to ensure they are delivered immediately and are not subjected to potential congestion (or delays) on wireless networks.

 - WEA use a point-to-multipoint system, which means alert messages will be sent to those within a targeted area, unlike text messages which are not location aware.
-For example, if a Washington, D.C. has a WEA-capable device, but happened to be in an area in southern California when an earthquake occured, the device would receive an “Imminent Threat Alert.”
+For example, if a Washington, D.C. resident has a WEA-capable device, but happened to be in an area in southern California when an earthquake occured, the device would receive an “Imminent Threat Alert.”

 What Happens When You Receive an Alert: